Strand PHIL.IV Volunteering and Service

 Benchmark MS.3 Identify outcomes from the service.

-Students form groups based on issue areas on which to base their service-learning projects.
-They form groups, sign group agreements, delegate tasks, and begin forming their service-learing project proposal.
+Students form groups, sign group agreements, delegate tasks, and begin forming their service-learing project proposal.
 The teacher provides mini-lessons to individuals, as needed, who bring information back to groups on presentation skills, budgeting, and service-learning procedure.

 The learner will: